-Olaf Hajek is the creator, with Christine Paxmann, of the new children's picture book Flower Power: The Magic of Nature's Healers.
+Olaf Hajek is the creator, with Annette Roeder, of the new children's picture book Olaf Hajek's Fantastic Fruits.
+His other books include Flower Power.
 He is an illustrator, painter, graphic designer, and author, and he's based in Berlin, Germany.

-Q: What kind of research did you do to illustrate the book, and did you learn anything that especially surprised you?
+Q: How did you research the various fruits you included, and did you learn anything especially surprising?

 Q: What are you working on now?

 A: At the moment I'm doing the illustrations for the Christmas windows of Printemps, a big department store in Paris.
 So I already have Christmas in the summer.

 A: I think illustrated books are such a wonderful source of inspiration and joy and knowledge.
 So I hope that physical books and bookstores will stay with us for a long time.